dansmyers/IntroToCS/Labs/3-Branches.md

 - Multiply by 3 to obtain the length in barleycorns
 - Subtract a constant, which is 22 barleycorns for men's sizes and 21 for women's

 UK shoe sizes use the same approach, but the constant is 23 barleycorns for both men and women.
 European sizes are given in *Paris points*, where each point is 2/3 of a centimeter.
-This can get even more complicated, since many manufactured shoes are sized based on the *last* &mdash the block that's used to shape the leather into the shoe's upper part.
+This can get even more complicated, since many manufactured shoes are sized based on the *last*, the block that's used to shape the leather into the shoe's upper part.

 Write a program that can read a foot length in inches and calculate the corresponding American shoe size.
 For this problem, don't worry about rounding up to the nearest half size; just print the exact size after doing the conversion.